jdortiz/MalometerTDD/README.md

 ### Preload existing data (20 min) ###

+Understand how to provide seed data in our app.

-2. Create another lazy loaded property that returns the URL to the initial data.
+1. Create another lazy loaded property that returns the URL to the initial data.
 If it doesnt exist, it returns a path to a resource in the main bundle.
-1. Create a lazy loaded property for the document class for the file manager.
+2. Create a lazy loaded property for the document class for the file manager.
 If it doesn't exist returns the defaultManager.
 3. Create a test to verify that if the storeURL passed to configurePersistentStoreCoordinatorForURL:ofType:modelConfiguration:storeOptions:error: